 Alpha Team posts information on training events via our email list a few days before the training event.
 Our training events are almost always the first and third Saturdays of each month unless the team is engaged in a search callout.
-If you are interested in attending training, please contact our New Member Coordinator and consider the following.
+If you are interested in attending training, please contact our Field Support Coordinator and consider the following.

 What Gear Should I Bring?

 - Dress appropriately.
 Consider the weather and the forecast for the area where we are training and layer accordingly.
 It will probably be hotter, colder, or wetter than you expect.
 Be prepared to deal with that.

 - Wear a hat.
 Hats keep the sun out of your eyes, bugs off your head and out of most of your hair, and they provide an easy way to retain more heat when it’s cold.

 - Bring some old leather work gloves.
 Our dogs are not aggressive and will not bite you but you might get an accidental nip when they’re playing with their reward toy after they find you.

 - Bring bug spray and use it.
 Chiggers and ticks are not fun to deal with.
 Ask any team member if you need proof and we’ll show you the scars.
 Some people use DEET-based sprays, some use Picaridin-based sprays, others use home remedies… whatever you choose, use it and reapply as needed.

 - Bring sunscreen and use it as needed.